KaramAlmnajed/boston-housing-analysis/README.md

 # Boston Housing Analysis

-This repository contains the final project for the [Course Name], which involves analyzing the Boston Housing dataset.
+This repository contains the final project for the Statistics for Data Science with Python IBM, which involves analyzing the Boston Housing dataset.
 The project tasks include generating descriptive statistics, visualizations, and performing various statistical tests to answer specific questions about the data.

 ## Project Overview